Today's Viewpoint: A MarshBerry Publication

 Some owners are focused on market expansion – extending their footprint to reach new customers.
 Others want to diversify their product offerings by adding new coverages they do not currently offer.
 Often, an organization realizes it requires updated technology to improve efficiency or remain competitive.
 But technology costs money and making needed upgrades with existing capital might not be possible.

-The point is, there are many ways that owners can plan to grow – and in our opinion, the key is having that plan before you pursue a capital raising effort.
+The point is, there are many ways that owners can plan to grow.
+The key, however, in our view, lies in having a well-crafted plan before initiating efforts to secure growth capital.

 In summary, every deal is different.
 Every negotiation process is different.
 Avoiding pitfalls such as the ones outlined here speaks to the need to enlist a trusted adviser with experience in helping firms such as yours raise growth capital.
 Doing so may help you avoid making mistakes that could take away the very thing you so wanted to protect — control.